himanshu-dixit/crusher/README.md

 Instead of wrestling with 100s of tools & libraries, you only need crusher.

 **Crusher replaces tasks with one solution, tasks like**
--  🔎  deciding on testing library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
+-  choosing testing library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
--  🔨  setup framework according to your needs
+-   Setup framework according to your needs
--  👨🏽‍💻  writing stable tests sometime takes hours
+-  writing stable tests sometime takes hours

 <details>
   <summary> 🤦 More annoying tasks during testing</summary>